SimpleElectronicsYT/Binding_Posts/README.md

 The cap comes in 3 sizes and the base in 2 - use whichever fits your project the best.

-You will need brass hardward to complete the build you can find these at the link below or whereever locally:
+You will need brass hardware to complete the build.
+You can find these at the link below or whereever locally:

 Threaded rod: https://s.click.aliexpress.com/e/_De6Zpov